run-x/opta-docs/content/en/docs/Getting started/_index.md

 ```

 Now, once this step is complete, you should be to curl your service by specifying the load balancer url/ip.

 Run `output` and note down `load_balancer_raw_dns` (AWS) or `load_balancer_raw_ip` (GCP).

+Now you can:
-Boom!
-You should be able to access your service at http://\<ip-or-dns\>/
+- Access your service at http://\<ip-or-dns\>/

-You can also ssh into the container by running `opta shell` or see logs by running `opta logs`.
+- SSH into the container by running `opta shell`
+- See logs by running `opta logs`

 ## Cleanup
 Once you're finished playing around with these examples, you may clean up by running the following command from the environment directory: